May 21, 2021

 Did you know your horse’s body is made up of almost 70 percent water?
 That’s why proper hydration is so important to your horse’s health.
 It plays a vital role in nerve and muscle function and is essential for optimum health and performance, while dehydration can cause devastating complications.

 We all want our horses to look, feel, and perform their best.
 We can help them do that by paying attention to how much and how often they drink, learning what situations trigger them to stop drinking, and knowing how to combat dehydration.
-One tool to is to use an equine electrolyte paste like Redmond Electrolyte.
+One tool to is to use a horse electrolyte paste like Redmond Electrolyte.

 Hydration starts with supplying your horse access to fresh, clean water, providing a salt source, and occasionally offering an equine electrolyte paste.
 Electrolytes are critical to hydration.
 They stimulate your horse’s thirst response and replenish essential minerals used up during increased work or stress.